SamuelTaylr/Project2/README.md

 -Use of AWS RDS for storing username/passwords

+# Getting Started
+Repo can be cloned easily using the Github Desktop app or by using Intellij IDEA's create project from remote repository.
+Because project was built in IntelliJ it includes multiple IDEA files which will prevent the project from working as is on other IDE's.

 # Usage
 Using the project will require creating/changing the default database used as it depends on AWS RDS for storing username/passwords.
 However, this feature can be disabled to run the program without a database.